-There are a few downside of bass fishing with a kayak, but we think they pale in comparison to the advantages.
+There are a few downsides of bass fishing with a kayak, but we think they pale in comparison to all the advantages.

 When you are bass fishing with a kayak, you are going to have to learn the art of the one handed cast.
 You also need to learn the art of the one handed paddle.
 That way you can gently glide your craft with one hand while you cast your lure to the best spot using the other hand.
 When you are reeling in your line you will find that you will be propelling your boat in the direction the line was cast.
 Utilize this to move in closer to the honey spots the fish like to hide in.
 Once you master it, you will have a big advantage over other fisherman (and maybe even over the bass!)